IDR/idr.openmicroscopy.org/_includes/filezilla.md

 ## General instructions

-The raw data of all studies published in IDR can be downloaded using the FTP.
+The raw data of all studies published in IDR can be downloaded using using anonymous File Transfer Protocol (FTP).
 We recommend using the [FileZilla client](https://filezilla-project.org/download.php).

 You can download both whole studies as well as parts/single images.